Having a hard time deciding? Luckily you don't have to make a decision today! Join our

 Most common testosterone-related problem is hypogonadism or low-T in men.
 It is defined by:

 A small amount of blood is drawn from a vein for this test.
 This test measures the T-levels in the blood.
 Most of the testosterone in the blood is attached to proteins.
 The one that is not attached to a protein is called free testosterone.
-There are two main types of testosterone tests:
+There are two main types of testosterone levels tests

 T-levels that are too low(low-T) or too high are concerns of health in both men and women.